Vidarious/Expired_Curator_2/resource/lib/database/doc/README.md

 #####Error Handling
 Curator Database both logs errors to the PHP server log and throws errors to your application.
 Curator Database will NOT display any errors or use die() to stop run time.
 These tasks are left to the parent application developer.
 Using try{} and catch{} are recommended when performing Curator Database functions.

 The thrown error is an Exception() object.
+All error messages are suppressed to a generic statement which is user friendly.
+No PHP/PDO error data is displayed.
+Instead the PHP/PDO data is recorded to the PHP log.

 ######Error \#1: Unable to connect to database.
 Curator Database is unable to connect to the designated database.
 Check your configuration information and ensure the database server is up and running.

 ######Error \#2: Unable to process your request.
-No database statement was passed to Curator Database to be prepared -> prepareStatement().
-Error message is standardized for end user purposes.
+No database statement was passed to Curator Database to be prepared -> PrepareStatement().

 ######Error \#3: Unable to process your request.
 Bad database query.
-PDO was unable to prepare the query -> prepareStatement().
-Error message is standardized for end user purposes.
+PDO was unable to prepare the query -> PrepareStatement().

+######Error \#4: Unable to process your request.
+No parameter or value to bind to statement -> BindValue().